CampbellHarry/CampbellHarry/README.md

   #### <a href="https://github.com/Hdev-Group/HProjects">HProjects</a>

-  This is a trello like application that i am making for project managment and incident responding tool
+  This is a trello like application that i am making for project management and incident responding tool
   </td>
     <td valign="top" width="50%">